CAAI/rh-node/README.md

 WORKDIR /my_project_root/path/to/node

 ## Command to start the server
-CMD ["uvicorn", "addnode:app", "--host", "0.0.0.0", "--port", "8000"]
+CMD ["uvicorn", "add:app", "--host", "0.0.0.0", "--port", "8000"]

 ```
 A few things to note:
-- For the CMD: The port should be kept at 8000.
-Only the "addnode:app" part should be changed.
+- For the line starting with `CMD`: The port should be kept at `8000`.
+Only the `"add:app"` part should be changed.

-- The docker container will be public, so ensure that no patient data is copied to the container.
+- The Docker container will later become public, so ensure that no patient data is copied to the container.
+When the app was previously ran via `uvicorn` (see part 3), three folders are created in the working directory `.tasks`, `.cache`, and `.inputs`.
+Make sure that these are not copied to the Docker container, as they may contain patient data from previous jobs.

 - If your model downloads weights from zenodo or similar, ensure that these are manually downloaded as a step in the Dockerfile (see RHNode hdbet node as example).
 Otherwise, each time the container is run, the model weights will be redownloaded.

+- We have created a `requirements.txt` which specifies `nibabel` as the only dependency.

 Step 2: Build the image via a docker compose.
 Create a docker-compose.yaml file in the same directory as the Dockerfile: